Cliff Bentz

-In May 2020, Bentz won the Republican primary for Oregon's 2nd congressional district and faced Democrat Alex Spenser and Independent Patrick Archer in November.
+In May 2020, Bentz won the Republican primary for Oregon's 2nd congressional district and faced Democrat Alex Spenser and independent Patrick Archer in November.
 He was elected to the U.S. House of Representatives on November 3, 2020.

-In February 2021 he was made ranking member of the Subcommittee on Water, Oceans and Wildlife.

 Early life and education

 Bentz was born in Salem, Oregon, and raised on ranches in the eastern Oregon communities of Fields and Drewsey.
 He graduated from Regis High School in the Willamette Valley city of Stayton in 1970.
 He received a bachelor's degree from Eastern Oregon State College (now Eastern Oregon University) in 1974 and a J.D. from Lewis & Clark Law School in 1977.

 Career

 From 1977 to 1980, Bentz was a law associate with the Ontario, Oregon, law firm Yturri Rose, and was made a partner in the firm in 1980, a position he still holds.
 He specializes in agricultural, water, and real property law.
 He also owns a 100-acre alfalfa farm.